Pedestrian injury compensation claim - what's involved?

-Pedestrian Law Scotland will assess your prospects of success at the outset and will provide you with clear options as to how best to recover the maximum monetary value of your claim for pedestrian injury compensation in the shortest possible time.
+One of our team of specialists will assess your prospects of success at the outset and will provide you with clear options as to how best to recover the maximum monetary value of your claim for your pedestrian injury compensation in the shortest possible time.

 Once you've given Pedestrian Law Scotland the go-ahead to proceed with your claim, we will consider the evidence and fully investigate your case.